nbuechner/escribe-suite/README.md

     sudo snap install escribe-suite_2.0_amd64.snap --dangerous

-To give the snap all required permissions (access the USB device) you have to execute these command after you installed the snap.
+To give the snap all required permissions (access the USB device) you have to execute these command after you installed the snap:

     sudo snap connect escribe-suite:raw-usb :raw-usb
     sudo snap connect escribe-suite:hardware-observe :hardware-observe